 DOC9.4.1 Shutdown

-DOC9.4.1.1 During a Total Shutdown or Partial Shutdown and during the subsequent recovery the Security Standards set out in, or deriving authority pursuant to, the Transmission Licence and the Distribution Licence may not apply and the Total System may be operated outside normal voltage and Frequency standards.
+DOC9.4.1.1 During a Total Shutdown or Partial Shutdown and during the subsequent recovery the Security Standards set out in, or deriving authority pursuant to, the ESO Licence, the Transmission Licence and the Distribution Licence may not apply and the Total System may be operated outside normal voltage and Frequency standards.

-DOC9.4.1.2 In a Total Shutdown or Partial Shutdown, it may be necessary for NGESO to issue emergency instructions and it may be necessary to depart from the normal Balancing Mechanism operation in issuing bid-offer acceptances.
+DOC9.4.1.2 In a Total Shutdown or Partial Shutdown, it may be necessary for the ISOP to issue emergency instructions and it may be necessary to depart from the normal Balancing Mechanism operation in issuing bid-offer acceptances.

 DOC.9.4.2 Local Joint Restoration Plans

-DOC9.4.2.1 Certain Power Stations (which may or may not be Embedded) are recognised by NGESO as having the ability of at least one of its Power Generating Modules to start up from Shutdown without connections to external power supplies.
+DOC9.4.2.1 Certain Power Stations (which may or may not be Embedded) are recognised by the ISOP as having the ability of at least one of its Power Generating Modules to start up from Shutdown without connections to external power supplies.
 Such Power Stations are to be referred to as Anchor Power Stations.

 DOC9.4.2.2 For each Anchor Power Station plans will be put in place, in accordance with the Grid Code which, in the event of a Partial Shutdown or Total Shutdown, will provide for the establishment of a Power Island.
-These plans are known as LJRPs, produced jointly by NGESO, other relevant Transmission Licensees, the DNO and the Anchor Generator.
+These plans are known as LJRPs, produced jointly by the ISOP, relevant Transmission Licensees, the DNO and the Anchor Generator.
 DNOs will be party to these Plans irrespective of whether the Anchor Power Station is Embedded.

 DOC9.4.3 Distribution Restoration Zone Plans

-DOC9.4.3.1 Certain Embedded Power Stations are recognised by the DNO and NGESO as having the capability of at least one of its Power Generating Modules to start up from Shutdown without connections to external power supplies and be able to energize part of the DNO’s Distribution System within 8 hours.
+DOC9.4.3.1 Certain Embedded Power Stations are recognised by the DNO and the ISOP as having the capability of at least one of its Power Generating Modules to start up from Shutdown without connections to external power supplies and be able to energize part of the DNO’s Distribution System within 8 hours.
 Such Power Stations where their owner has a Distribution Restoration Contract are referred to as Anchor Power Stations, and their owners as Anchor Generators.

 DOC9.4.3.2 For each Anchor Power Station plans will be put in place in accordance with the Grid Code which, in the event of a Partial Shutdown or Total Shutdown, will provide for the creation of a Power Island.
-These plans are known as DRZPs and are a multi party agreement between NGESO, the DNO, Restoration Contractors (including the Anchor Generator) and where necessary the relevant Transmission Licensee.
+These plans are known as DRZPs and are a multi party agreement between the ISOP, the DNO, Restoration Contractors (including the Anchor Generator) and where necessary the relevant Transmission Licensee.

 DOC9.4.3.3 In Scotland a DRZP will be under the direction of the relevant Transmission Licensee.
 Any instruction to activate a DRZP will be issued by the relevant Transmission Licensee.